tfpf/mersenne-twister/doc/README.md

   conditions to worry about, and the provided functions are thread-safe.
   * The Python API functions are given names similar to those below.
 Nevertheless, you can view *their* documentation by entering `import mt19937` and then `help(mt19937)` at the Python REPL.
+  * Since Python uses arbitrary-precision integers, it is possible for a Python integer to not be exactly representable as a C integer.
+Weird things may happen if the Python functions are called with out-of-range numbers; I make no attempt to mitigate this.

 ---